-In addition, Epson offers free Extra Caresst Road Service.
+In addition, Epson offers free Extra Care[TM] Road Service.
 In the unlikely event of an equipment failure, you won't have to wait for your unit to be repaired.
 Instead, Epson will ship you a replacement unit anywhere in the United States or Canada.
 See the brochure included with your projector for details.

-To register, simply follow the registration instructions on the CD, or register online at epson.com/webreg.
+You can register using the included CD, or you can register online at epson.com/webreg.
 Registering also lets you receive special updates on new accessories, products, and service.